 Congress keeps close watch on Amit Shah’s proposed visit to Madhya Pradesh

-New Delhi, June 04: The visit by Amit Shah to Madhya Pradesh has the Congress worried.
-The probable visit comes in the wake of the BJP demanding that the Congress takes a floor test in the Madhya Pradesh Legislative Assembly.
+New Delhi, June 04: The visit by Amit Shah to Madhya Pradesh has made the Congress worried.
+The probable visit comes in the wake of the Bharatiya Janata Party (BJP) demanding that the Congress takes a floor test in the Madhya Pradesh Legislative Assembly.

 The Congress has 114 MLAs, which is two less than the magic number of 116.
 The Congress formed the government with the support of two BSP, one SP and four independent MLAs.
 The BJP on the other hand has 109 MLAs.